Have you ever thought about how a movie about yourself would begin?

 So what happened between these visions?

 Yes, I am still me.
 The difference is, I’ve humbly accepted it.
 I am blissfully and irrevocably happy to be who I am.
 I’m no longer gazing into the distance waiting for something to come my way; because I have absolutely everything that I could ever need.
 I have my family, my friends, my love, my health; I also have insecurities, and heartache and doubt from time-to-time.
 But I no longer see those moments as setbacks or something to dread.
 Life happens; and while life happens, God is right there by my side.
 He’s got me, and He’s got the ones I love.
-One of the biggest realizations I had during this journey is accepting the fact that God needed to be with me before He was ready to give me to someone else.
-I had to put in time with Him and myself before I could offer anything to anyone else.
+One of the biggest realizations I had during this journey is accepting the fact that God needs to be with me before He’s was ready to give me to someone else.
+I have to put in time with Him and myself before I can offer anything to anyone else.
 That relationship had to mend first.
-Once it did, everything else made sense.
+Once it did, everything else started to make sense.
 I stopped searching for a picture-perfect life, and started accepting the bright and messy life that has been put in front of me.

 My life is no longer filled with fleeting and de-saturated periods of waiting; but it is bursting with fulfilling, never-ending moments of pure joy and vibrancy.
 I may drop my miso soup that was generously bought for me, and I may trip on absolutely nothing and feel the need to dramatically fall to the ground; but I will do so with a smile on my face and laugh uncontrollably leaving my mouth.
 I’ll have moments of deep sadness and need some guidance, and I’ll have moments of pure joy and try my best to spread that feeling to everyone around me.
 Exactly who I am, whether I’m on the ground covered in soup or standing on the balcony of a 5 star resort in Mexico, I’ll be happy.